slowli/tardigrade/ARCHITECTURE.md

 ## Key abstractions

-There are two major abstractions involved in workflow management:
+There are 3 major abstractions involved in workflow management:

 - **Engine:** how to instantiate and run workflows
+- **Workers:** how to execute tasks that cannot (or shouldn't) be executed in the workflow code
 - **Storage:** how to persist workflows

-Both of this are abstracted (to a reasonable degree) in the runtime crate;
+Engine and storage are abstracted (to a reasonable degree) in the runtime crate;
 see its `engine` and `storage` modules respectively.
+APIs and implementation framework for workers is placed in a separate crate.
+(This is because a worker can be connected to a runtime using gRPC; thus, bringing the runtime would bring many unnecessary dependencies such as `wasmtime`.)

 Conceptually, the engine uses *message passing* as the foundational architecture pattern (in particular defining what workflow interfaces look like and how workflows can interact with the external world), and *WASM* modules / instances as the implementation tool.

+Workers conceptually are similar to message consumers in Kafka.
+A worker has a single inbound request channel and a cursor of the last processed message.
+The worker records are placed in the same storage as other runtime records, meaning "exactly once" processing is possible, although it depends on the kind of connection to the storage used.
+(E.g., gRPC connections have "at least once" semantics.)
+From the workflow perspective, worker implementation is largely opaque; even the cursor-based request handling and a single inbound request channel are just implementation details.

+So far, workers do not utilize an app-level protocol (e.g., [RSocket]) for out-of-the-box support of different communication patterns, and the only supported pattern is "request-response".
+This can be amended in post-PoC releases; for now, embedding such a protocol seems to bring more open questions than it would solve.
+(E.g., the flow control logic in RSocket seems to conceptually clash with `Sink` / `Stream`-based flow control inherent in workflows;
+and parts of the protocol like framing are unnecessary given that Tardigrade channels deal with whole messages rather than bytes.)

 The storage conceptually contains a relational model for workflows and communication channels that should be reasonably easy to map to relational DBs (e.g., Postgres).